 - 1. List personnel to be interviewed, the respective interview dates and documentation obtained to gain an understanding of the specific functions and duties for the area of responsibility of the interviewee. (i.e., Mission Statements, Department Procedures, etc.).
 Document the interview utilizing the questionnaire. - 2.
 Obtain and review a listing of cardholders and a listing of user IDs from U.S. Bank.
-Confirm all employees on both listings are active per Banner.
+Confirm all employees on both listings are active per Banner and that a p-card is in the cardholder's possession.
 Review permissions assigned to users in the U.S. Bank system to ensure that permissions are reasonable.
 Compare the listing of cardholders to the listing of user IDs with coordinator privileges to ensure that duties are appropriately segregated (e.g., there are no cardholders with coordinator capabilities). - 3.
-Obtain a current MCC code listing from U.S. Bank showing eligible and ineligible transactions.
+Obtain a current Merchant Category Code (MCC) listing from U.S. Bank showing eligible and ineligible transactions.
 Review for reasonableness. - 4.
 Obtain a listing of spending limits for all approved cardholders.
 Review to ensure spending limits are reasonable and in compliance with those established in the policies and procedures. - 5.
 Obtain a listing of transactions from the U.S. Bank system to perform detailed testing. - 6.
 Obtain a listing of monthly payments made to U.S. Bank (broken down by account code, purchase order number, etc.).
 Choose a sample for testing and indicate the sampling technique used.
 For each payment selected, obtain the corresponding monthly bank statement and perform detailed testing. - 7.
+Review the Home Depot Pro Xtra Rewards Program to ensure reasonableness and compliance with Summit County p-card policies. - 8.
 Investigate discrepancies and summarize results.
 Make recommendations where appropriate.